 This program, like any other, can be fixed by restarting it.
 Starting with a clean slate can also help resolve several other windows update errors.
 You can help check that the Windows Update services aren’t the source of the problem by rebooting them.

 The Windows Update service is responsible for taking care of any needed Windows updates and other related processes.
-In any case that the Update service stops, the error code 0x80070422 will appear whenever users try to install the updates.
+When the Update service stops, the error code 0x80070422 will appear whenever users try to install the updates.

 These procedures can help you fix update error 0x80070422.

 - Once you see the command line, enter the following commands.
-Be sure to press “enter” after each command you type to stop the running services.
+Press “enter” after each command you type to stop the running services.

-- Exit the prompt then restart your computer.
-You can now recheck if the Windows Update Error 0x80070422 still persists or if you are able to install Windows updates now.
-If you re still getting Windows update error code, try the next method.
+- Exit the prompt, then restart your computer.
+You can now recheck if the Windows Update Error 0x80070422 persists or if you can install Windows updates now.
+Try the next method if you’re still getting the Windows update error code.